-Nobel Laureate Joseph E. Stiglitz doesn’t mince his words.
-As one of the most well-known economists working today, he carries his signature moral compass everywhere he goes.
-So it’s no wonder he takes a big interest in the recent financial crisis, where he says more could have been done to avoid the worst.
+One of the most well-known economists working today, Nobel Laureate Joseph E. Stiglitz carries his signature moral compass everywhere he goes.
+So it’s no wonder he takes a big interest in the last financial crisis, where he says more could have been done to avoid the worst.

 What will trust look like in the future?